TheManBehindTheMemes/GTNH-CropAutomation_autoBreed/README.md

 - The crop bot does not detect when it runs out of crop sticks.

 ## Thanks
-I (Fox) put a lot of time into this project, but I would like to give a huge thanks to huchenlei and xyqyear for their initial implementations and letting me take this project even further!
-Shoutout to Mozzg and Mderoulou for contributing to the repo and Sargates for helping with the RegEx!
+I would like to say thanks to DylanTaylor1 for developing the repo this is a fork of.
+Most of the code in here came from the original repo, and I would not have been able to move forward with this project.